 Today take wildlife drives in the early morning and late afternoon in search of the elusive Bengal tiger.
 Although well known for its tiger population, Ranthambore is also home to sambars, panthers, marsh crocodiles, sloth bears and leopards, as well as being a bird watcher's paradise.
 (B, L, D)

 After breakfast, drive to Jaipur and stay at the Trident Jaipur (or similar) for 2 nights.
 (B)

 Full-day drive to Rohet via Jodhpur visiting the magnificent Mehrangarh fort and the imposing Jaswant Thada cenotaph en-route.
 Rohet is a picturesque hamlet and home to the Bishnoi tribal community.
 Stay at Rohet Garh (or similar) for 2 nights.
 On the 24 October 2019 departure, enjoy the Diwali celebrations.
 (B, D)

 Morning at leisure.
 After lunch, take a 4x4 safari to visit the Bishnoi tribal villages.
 The Bishnoi tribe protect the flora and fauna of the area with reverence, and from as far back as the 16th century, they are known to have resisted royal edicts ordering the felling of trees by literally wrapping themselves around them.
 (B, D)

 Drive to the lake city of Udaipur, visiting the exquisite Jain temples at Ranakpur en route.
 Arrive at the Trident Udaipur (or similar) for a 2-night stay, or upgrade to the Taj Lake Palace (luxury Lake View room) from £865 for 2 nights.
 (B)

 Set on the shores of Lake Pichola and surrounded by the Aravalli hills, Udaipur is one of Rajasthan's most beautiful cities.
 Today, explore the City Palace, the Jagdish temple and a miniature painting studio to see several examples of this articulate art-form which originated in Rajasthan.
 In the evening watch an evening Bagore-ki-Haveli cultural show depicting traditional Rajsthani folk dances.
 Holi festival departures will witness the celebrations at the Maharajah's Palace.
 (B)

-Transfer to the airport and fly to Mumbai (Bombay) to connect with the Jet Airways flight to London.
+Transfer to the airport and fly to Delhi to connect with the British Airways flight to London.
 (B)

 As per itinerary – B: Breakfast, L: Lunch, D: Dinner, N: No meals.